By Becki Cohn-Vargas and Debbie Zacarian

-As educators, we should celebrate the Herculean shift that we and our students have made from in-person to distance engagement.
-We know that this transition and our future success are dependent on parents and guardians.
+As educators, we should celebrate the Herculean shift that we and our students have made from in-person to distance engagement to in-person and repeating this cycle as the crises continues.
+We know that these transitions and our future success are dependent on parents and guardians.
 Whether our students are being reared by two parents, a single parent, foster parents, grandparents, a blended family, unrelated people who live cooperatively, or with extrafamilial support, the glue that binds our success is the strength of the partnerships we build with them.
 Working together allows us to expand our students’ infinite capacities to be empowered as learners and contributors in school and beyond.

-As we stand on the bridge between our “pre-COVID-19” selves when we were in-person educators to whatever is to be our “post-COVID-19” new normal and we become more comfortable, confident, and competent with the tools we are using to reconnect with students and teach online, we have to be just as comfortable, confident and competent in reconnecting and re-engaging and partnering with families—especially the ones whose personal, social, cultural, linguistic, educational and life experiences are distinct from our own.
+As we stand on the bridge between our “pre-COVID-19” selves when we were in-person educators to whatever is to be our “post-COVID-19” new normal and we become more comfortable, confident, and competent with the tools we are using to reconnect with students, we have to be just as comfortable, confident and competent in reconnecting and re-engaging and partnering with families—especially the ones whose personal, social, cultural, linguistic, educational and life experiences are distinct from our own.
 Consider the following:

 - An epic 51 percent of the nation’s students live in poverty.